Here’s the fact:

 They do let you make different types of posts though – like questions and polls.

-Course Builder 📚
+Course builder 📚

 Both platforms let you build courses.